Guitar Camp at the Black Box

 Circus without border

-World premiere on April 25th2015 of the documentary Circus Without Border presented at the Indenpendent Boston Film Festival.
-By Director Linda Matchan and Producer Susan Gray, the movie showcase "best friends and world-class acrobats from remote corners of the globe who share the same dream: To bring hope and change to their struggling communities through circus".
+World premiere of the documentary Circus Without Border directed by Linda Matchan and Susan Gray, presented at the Indenpendent Boston Film Festival.
+The movie showcases the story of "best friends and world-class acrobats from remote corners of the globe who share the same dream: To bring hope and change to their struggling communities through circus".